Design history · Swiss poster + American identity

 1936

 Winter holiday poster from the Swiss National Tourist Office series, showing a child's face in extreme close-up with ski-slope imagery embedded within the composition.
 The German title translates as "winter holidays, double holidays".
-The Museum of Modern Art (MoMA), New York, acquired an example in the 1940s; the poster has since been widely reproduced in graphic design histories as a primary example of photomontage applied to commercial tourism promotion.
+The Museum of Modern Art acquired an example in the 1940s; the poster has since been widely reproduced in graphic design histories as a primary example of photomontage applied to commercial tourism promotion.

-Knoll Associates identity
+Knoll Associates identity (Knoll Index of Designs, 1950)

-New Haven Railroad NH monogram, 1954
+New Haven Railroad NH monogram, Herbert Matter, 1954

 New Haven Railroad identity